 This is a life-or-death matter.
 The majority of patients with mesothelioma only survive for a matter of months.
 It’s not fair for the asbestos industry’s negligence to cut your life short and take you away from family members who need you.

 Even for the patients who survive the cancer battle, mesothelioma can still have an impact on your quality of life.
 You’ve been through painful and physically demanding treatments like surgery, chemo, and radiation.
-The cancer may be in remission, but the harm your lungs have suffered from inhaling asbestos is permanent.
+Cancer may be in remission, but the harm your lungs have suffered from inhaling asbestos is permanent.
 You clearly deserve better.

 Pursuing a Mesothelioma Wrongful Death Lawsuit